purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 Abstract   	                                                              	i
 Acknowledgement	                                                        	 ii
 Declaration	                                                              iii
-CHAPTER 1                                                           INTRODUCTION1                       1
+CHAPTER 1
+INTRODUCTION                                                               1
 1.1      Introduction                                                      2
 1.2      Background of the project                                         2
 1.3      GitHub                                                            2
 1.3.1 What is GitHub?
 3
 (i)Details of the GitHub                                                   2
 (ii)Learn GitHub                                                           3
 (iii)How To Create Github Account                                          3
 1.3.2 Details Git Bash                                                     4
 (i)Git            							                                           5
 (ii)Bash                                                                   5
 1.4      Objectives of the project 				                                 6
 CHAPTER 2                                                                  6
 2.1     Requirement Analysis                                               6
 2.1.1 Materialize CSS                                                      7
 2.1.2 Material Design Lite                                                 9
 2.2    Use of Software Applications                10
 2.2.1 PyCharm                                       10
 2.2.2 Heroku                                         12